Rules and Guidelines

 Open Computer Labs

-Open Computer Lab areas in the CLE are available for use by South Texas College students, faculty, staff and community users.
+Open Computer Lab areas in the CLE are available for use by South Texas College students, faculty, staff, and community users.
 Please be aware that since tutoring and other student support services are occurring nearby, conversation is audible.
 The Open Computer Labs website provides information on the Computer Use Policy and the Printing Guidelines for computers in the CLE.

-Student Disability Services
+Student Accessibility Services

 • Students seeking additional tutoring support must submit a request for additional tutoring hours each week as needed.
 Requests will be reviewed by a committee.